Whenever we think about a good cleaning device, vacuum cleaners are definitely worth an honorable mention.

 Another common problem with vacuums is that sometimes they start becoming noisy.
 On the other hand, their suction power also decreases by a great margin.
 This is often the result of a defective bearing in the motor of the vacuum.
 If this is the case, it is normally recommended that you buy a new vacuum because having the damaged one repaired will cost more or less the same.

-Worn off Belts
+Worn or Broken Belts

 Belts of a vacuum are some of the most normally affected areas.
 They tend to wear off and eventually break after a couple of months.
 This obviously affects the use of your vacuum cleaner.
 This is a very common problem with vacuums which can easily be solved through a simple repair.